Kristina01111000/Drws_site/README.md

 Start preparing a page for the app from the site, + slides etc Set up payment processors another time
 Fix front page, its not going to be free anymore

+4/16
+For next week:
+Start preparing a page for the app from the site, + slides etc Page for 4 e yoga app?
+Will learn more next week Finish stripe setup
+Fix the front page, it's not going to be free anymore, how much?
+$5 a month $40 a year for the site
+Write it everywhere,
+Make sure to remove the frees, except around the code Email him a reminder on monday to make sure he sets up stripe with his wife’s phone